iquasere/MOSCA/README.md

 git clone https://github.com/iquasere/MOSCA.git
 ```

 MOSCA already brings a bash script that will install all of its pre-dependencies and databases.
+However, it does require Conda previously installed.
+Instructions on installing Anaconda on an Ubuntu 18.04 may be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart).

 ```
-cd MOSCA
-bash install.bash
+bash MOSCA/install.bash
 ```

 ## MOSCA is finally available as a Docker image!